Make It Or Break It Crafts – DIY Pillow

 My decorative DIY pillow looks like this.

 I know it looks a bit different.
 But I honestly think mine is cuter.
-Ok, I just might think it is way cuter.
+Ok, I think it is way more cuter.

 If you look closely you can see that I painted a white pillow pink, but left white circles.
 Then I used Bernat Blanket yarn and made french knots just inside the outside of the white circles.